OlivierMoitroux/phoenix/README.md

-# Phoenix app release branch
+# Phoenix app dev branch

-Phoenix real estate app for renting (stable release).
+The development branch for the application.
+May not be stable.